 “One of these is not like the other” might be appropriate if we were comparing Hyundai and Subaru.
 Hyundai is an upstart in the United States compared to Subaru and its long tenure here.
 Hyundai is known for affordable vehicles, while Subaru is recognized as a tough, off-road-ready competitor.
-However, in recent years, each has produced a midsize, 3-row SUV needed to be competitive in America.
+Both are relative newcomers to the competitive class of midsize 3-row SUVs suited to American tastes.

 Hyundai Palisade Highlights

-Big power: The Hyundai Palisade is powered by a 291-horsepower 3.5-liter V6 engine matched with an 8-speed automatic transmission and front- (FWD) or all-wheel drive (AWD).
-That kind of power helps when the Palisade is in tow mode if yours has AWD.
+Confident power: The Hyundai Palisade is powered by a 291-horsepower 3.5-liter V6 engine matched with an 8-speed automatic transmission and front-wheel drive (FWD) or all-wheel drive (AWD).
+All-wheel-drive power helps when the Palisade is in tow mode.

 Easy access to tech: Few things are more frustrating than trying to wend your way through a series of menus on a small touchscreen.
 Fortunately, that’s not a problem with the massive 12.3-inch screen in the Palisade.

-Check this week’s Fair Purchase Price or see the Palisade models for sale near you.
+Check this week’s Fair Purchase Price or see the Palisade models near you.

-Let’s cut to the chase: people love Subaru.
+People love Subaru.
 Even people who don’t buy them look at them like cute dogs on someone else’s leash.
 However, those who do buy the brand tend to stick with it for a long time.
-The Ascent, which seats eight people, gave those stuck in the smaller Forester a place to go after they outgrew that smaller ute.
+The Subaru Ascent, which seats eight people, gave those who were stuck in the 5-passenger Forester a place to go after outgrowing that smaller SUV.

 While the Palisade may be a bit more stylish, the Ascent plays to its brand strength: capability.
-It features eight trim levels, and AWD is standard on every one.
-Subaru cars are seen as safe vehicles, and Ascent does nothing to change that perception, securing a Top Safety Pick+ from the Insurance Institute for Highway Safety.
-Pricing for the Ascent starts at $34,195.
+It features eight trim levels, and all-wheel drive is standard for everyone.
+Subaru has a strong reputation for safety, and Ascent does nothing to change that perception, securing a Top Safety Pick+ from the Insurance Institute for Highway Safety (IIHS).

 Subaru Ascent Highlights

-Rough and tumble: The Ascent isn’t the fastest, the largest, or the most nimble midsize ute, but when road conditions become difficult, it shines.
-With standard AWD, plenty of ground clearance, and X-Mod with hill descent control, it’s ready to go in rain or shine — and especially snow.
+Rough and tumble: The Ascent isn’t the fastest, the largest, or the most nimble midsize SUV, but when road conditions become difficult, it shines.
+With standard all-wheel drive, plenty of ground clearance, and X-Mode with hill descent control, it’s ready to go in rain or shine — and especially snow.

-No sounds of silence: The cabin of the Ascent is a nice place to be.
-It’s comfortable and roomy, with plenty of technology to make your drive better, as well as plenty of sound-deadening material.
-This makes the available Harman Kardon sound system and its 13 speakers and a subwoofer pump out 792 watts of clear, crisp sound — the sounds of your choice.
+No sounds of silence: The Ascent’s cabin is a nice place to be.
+It’s comfortable and roomy, with plenty of technology to improve your drive and loads of sound-deadening material.
+This makes the available Harman Kardon sound system, with its 13 speakers and a subwoofer pumping out 792 watts of clear, crisp sound — the sounds of your choice.

-Safety first: This gets harped on a lot regarding the Ascent because it’s a Subaru, but it’s a safe vehicle.
-With a 5-star overall rating from National Highway Traffic Safety Administration (NHTSA) and the Top Safety Pick+ award from the Insurance Institute for Highway Safety (IIHS), this is a safe SUV, and the value of getting what you pay for cannot be underappreciated.
+Safety first: Safety is harped on a lot regarding the Ascent because it’s a Subaru, but it is a safe vehicle.
+With a 5-Star overall rating from National Highway Traffic Safety Administration (NHTSA) and the Top Safety Pick+ award from the IIHS, this is a safe SUV, and the value of getting what you pay for cannot be underappreciated.

-Check this week’s Fair Purchase Price or see the Ascent models for sale near you.
+Check this week’s Fair Purchase Price or see the Ascent models near you.

 Similarities